Convex optimization for the planted k-disjoint-clique problem: Introduction

-Our results and techniques can be seen as an extension of those in \cite{Ames-Vavasis} from the maximum clique problem to the maximum node $k$-disjoint-clique problem.
-Indeed, in the $k=1$ case, our results agree with those presented in \cite{Ames-Vavasis}, as well as those found in earlier work by Alon et al.~\cite{Alon}, and by Feige and Krauthgamer \cite{Feige:2000}.
 More generally, our results follow in the spirit of several recent papers, in particular Recht et al. \cite{Recht-Fazel-Parrilo:2007} and Cand\`es and Recht \cite{Candes-Recht:2008}, which consider nuclear norm minimization, a special case of semidefinite programming, as a convex relaxation of matrix rank minimization. \textit{Matrix rank minimization} refers to the problem of finding a minimum rank solution of a given linear system.
 These papers have results of the following general form.
 Suppose that it is known that the constraints of the given linear system are random in some sense and that it is known that a solution of very low rank exists.
 Then the nuclear norm relaxation recovers the (unique) solution of minimum rank.
 We will argue that, in the case that the graph $G$ contains a planted $k$-disjoint-clique subgraph $K$ and not too many diversionary edges, a rank $k$ solution, corresponding to the adjacency matrix of $K$, of a system of linear equations defined by the input graph $G$ can be recovered exactly by solving a semidefinite program.

 Like many of the papers mentioned in the previous paragraph, the proof that the convex relaxation exactly recovers the combinatorial solution constructs multipliers to establish that the combinatorial solution satisfies the KKT optimality conditions of the convex problem.
 Herein we introduce a new technical method for the construction of multipliers.
 In \cite{Ames-Vavasis}, the multipliers are constructed according to simple formulas because of the fairly simple nature of the problem.
 On the other hand, in \cite{Candes-Recht:2008}, the multipliers are constructed by projection (i.e., solving a linear least-squares problem), which entails a quite difficult analysis.
 This paper introduces a technique of intermediate complexity: we construct the multipliers as the solution to a system of invertible linear equations.
 We show that the equations are within a certain norm distance of much simpler (diagonal plus rank-one) linear equations.
 Finally, the result is obtained from standard bounds on the perturbation of the solution of a linear system due to perturbation in its coefficients.